Dead-end street: History

-Dead-end streets also appeared during the classical period of Athens and Rome.
-The 15th century architect and planner Leon Battista Alberti implies in his writings that dead-end streets may have been used intentionally in antiquity for defense purposes.
-He writes:
+Dead end streets also appeared during the classical periods of Athens and Rome.
+The 15th century architect and planner Leon Battista Alberti implies in his writings that dead end streets may have been used intentionally in antiquity for defense purposes:

-The same opinion is expressed by an earlier thinker, Aristotle, when he criticized the Hippodamian grid:
+The same opinion is expressed by Aristotle when he criticized the Hippodamian grid:

-In the UK, their prior existence is implied by the Public Health Act 1875 which banned their use in new developments.

-Inferential evidence of their earlier use can also be drawn from the text of a German architect, Rudolf Eberstadt, that explains their purpose and utility:
+Inferential evidence of their earlier use can also be drawn from the writings of German architect Rudolf Eberstadt, which that explains the purpose of dead-end streets:

-It was in the United Kingdom that the cul-de-sac street type was first legislated into use, with the Hampstead Garden Suburb Act 1906.
-The proponents of the Act, Raymond Unwin and Barry Parker, thus gained permission to introduce culs-de-sac in their subsequent site plans, and they promoted it as a suitable street type for Garden Suburbs.
+It was in the United Kingdom that the cul-de-sac street type was first legislated into use, with the Hampstead Garden Suburb Act 1906 (6 Edw.
+7. c. cxcii).
+The proponents of the act, Raymond Unwin and Barry Parker, thus gained permission to introduce culs-de-sac in their subsequent site plans, and they promoted it as a suitable street type for garden suburbs.
 Unwin's applications of the cul-de-sac and the related crescent always included pedestrian paths independent of the road network.
 This design feature reflects the predominance of pedestrian movement for local trips at the turn of the 20th century, and presages the current planning priority for increased pedestrian accessibility.
-The 1906 Act defined the nature of the cul-de-sac as a non-through road and restricted its length to 500 ft.
+The Hampstead Garden Suburb Act 1906 defined the nature of the cul-de-sac as a non-through road and restricted its length to 500 ft.
 Garden cities in the UK that followed Hampstead, such as Welwyn Garden City, all included culs-de-sac.